March 10, 2021 By Mark Kantrowitz

 1. Borrow federal first.

 Federal student loans offer low fixed interest rates to all borrowers, not just borrowers with excellent credit scores.
-Federal student loans typically offer longer deferments and forbearance periods, income-driven repayment, and loan forgiveness options.
+Federal student loans typically longer deferments and forbearance periods, income-driven repayment, and loan forgiveness options.
+Federal student loans also offered a payment pause and interest waiver during the pandemic, from March 13, 2020 through September 31, 2021.
 Private student loans should be considered only after you’ve reached the loan limits on the federal student loans.

 2. Shop around for the best price on private student loans.